Join the free online course

 (Sustainability) staff, students and academics who want to learn how to get better institutional support for their sustainability initiaitves in general, using the GO Model as an example.

-By joining this course, you read through the course modules and discuss your approach in the following calls:
+By joining this course, you prepare the course materials and discuss your approach in the following calls:

 Set-up of the course